rd235/libpam-net/README.md

 Using **pam_usernet.so** the system administrator can create network namespaces for each user in the *usernet* group.
 Each namespace must be named after each username.

+Alternatively, using **pam_groupnet.so** the system administrator can create different network namespaces to be shared by multiple users. e.g. for forced VPN tunneling without affecting other users.

 Users will *land* in their assigned network namespace at login. e.g. the sysadmin can create a network namespace for user *renzousernet* as follows: